pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 ## Single quotes aren't strings

-In many languages you are used to use both double and single quotes.
+In many languages, you are used to using both double and single quotes.
 They both represent a string.
 So you will probably do something like:

 ```elixir